Ladies and gentlemen, I made a mistake.

 That said, you’ll pay less in rent in these said areas of Guatemala City than you would in Mexico City.

-I’d venture that your overall expenses would work out to roughly the same in the two cities, but Mexico City is much better value for money.
+I’d venture that your overall expenses would work out to roughly the same in the two cities, but Mexico City is much, much better value for money.

 Although we felt safe for most of the trip, there were a few times I sensed we were being sized up.
 The fact that you see virtually no one walking the streets even in supposedly secure nightlife areas also doesn’t bode well for safety.

 Here in Mexico City, I live in Centro (downtown).

 I would never, ever attempt to live in Centro in Guatemala City.

 The lurking sense of insecurity is a bit of a vibe killer.

 We tried a big spread of Guatemalan dishes on the second last day of our trip.
 It didn’t impress.
 Not horrible, but very forgettable.
 I’m sure there is excellent Guatemalan fare to be had, but if there is, it isn’t easy to find.